Two Dimensional Core-Collapse Supernova Explosions Aided by General Relativity with Multidimensional Neutrino Transport: Methods

 and cylindrical symmetry,

-In these equations, $P^{ij}$ is the second moment of the neutrino distribution function, which we approximate via a closure relation described below. $\alpha = \exp{(\phi/c^2)}$ is the lapse and $\phi$ is the gravitational potential from \eref{eq:phi}.
-In our Newtonian simulations these general relativistic terms do not appear in the moment evolution equations (i.e. $\alpha=1; \partial_i\phi=0$).
-Finally, $\eta$, $\kappa_a$, and $\kappa_s$ are the neutrino emissivity, absorption opacity, and scattering opacity, respectively, which depend on the local density, temperature, and electron fraction as well as the neutrino species and energy.
-For the remainder of this section we describe the numerical techniques used to solve these equations and the microphysics used to compute the neutrino interaction coefficients.
+In these equations, $P^{ij}$ is the second moment of the neutrino distribution function, $L^{ij}$ and $N^{ijk}$ are higher order tensors used for the explicit energy-space flux calculation. $W=1/[1-v_iv^i]^{1/2}$ is the Lorentz factor, $\alpha = \exp{(\phi)}$ is the lapse and $\phi$ is the gravitational potential from \eref{eq:phi}.
+In our Newtonian simulations these general relativistic terms do not appear in the moment evolution equations (i.e. $\alpha=1; \partial_i\phi=0$). $\eta$, $\kappa_a$, and $\kappa_s$ are the neutrino emissivity, absorption opacity, and scattering opacity, respectively, which depend on the local density, temperature, and electron fraction as well as the neutrino species and energy. $J$ and $H^\alpha$ are the fluid frame energy density and momentum density and must be written in terms of the laboratory frame values in order to perform the implicit solve,

-\emph{Closure:} To close the hierarchy of moment evolution equations after the first two moments, we must specify a closure relation for the Eddington tensor $P^{ij}$ in terms of the two lower moments $E$ and $F^{i}$.
-We choose the common M1 closure.
-In regions where the radiation is isotropic, $P^{ij} \equiv P_\mathrm{thick}^{ij} = \delta^{ij}E/3$ and in regions far from the source, $P^{ij} \equiv P_\mathrm{thin}^{ij} = E (F^iF^j/F^2)$.
-Therefore, for our Eddington tensor, we choose a common interpolation between these two limiting regimes,